Ages: All welcome!

 Early Birds: Access Mornings provide a reduced sensory, relaxed and supportive environment prior to the Museum opening to the public for the day.
 This can make visiting the Museum easier for visitors on the autism spectrum or those who have other access requirements, together with their family and friends.

-- A supportive environment limited to around 100 visitors prior to the Museum opening at 10am
+- A supportive environment with limited visitors prior to the Museum opening at 10am

 - A designated quiet area for those needing to take a break

-- A Visual Story with more details on what to expect PDF here
+- A Visual Story with more details on what to expect.

 - Staff trained in autism awareness and disability